OCA/odoo-community.org/the-association/Bylaws.rst

 Article 17
 ----------

-The functions of the Board are: to take all measures to attain the goals of the Association; to convene Delegate Assemblies; to take decisions with regard to admission of new members, to resignations of members, and to their possible expulsion; to ensure the Statutes are applied, to draft rules of procedure, and to administer the assets of the Association.
+The functions of the Board are: to set the strategy and goals for the Association; to take all measures to attain the goals of the Association; to convene Delegate Assemblies; to take decisions with regard to admission of new members, to resignations of members, and to their possible expulsion; to ensure the Statutes are applied, to draft rules of procedure, and to administer the assets of the Association.

 Article 18
 ----------